 - Based on only one “right way” to do things

 Often criticism starts relatively harmlessly in a relationship and escalates over time.
-The escalation can trigger the downward spiral of resentment.
+Escalation can trigger the downward spiral towards resentment.
 The criticized person feels controlled, which causes them to pull away and shut down.
 The critical partner feels frustrated and steps up the criticism, creating a vicious cycle.